 Skip to main content

-Sonzai · Multiplayer MemoryMind Layer for teams of agents
+Sonzai · Multiplayer MemoryRelationship Layer for ensembles of agents

-A typed knowledge graph shared by every AI Employee on your project — and every human reading alongside them.
+A typed knowledge graph shared by every agent on your project — characters, NPCs, companions, brand voices — and every human reading alongside them.
 Documents ingest, agents write back, newer facts supersede older ones.
-The operating context for a company OS.
+The shared world layer for relational AI.

-Live above · agents · users · documents · facts
+Live above · agents · players · documents · facts

 What it is